Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 Basically, it is the default value, but for files you don't know, please check out GitHub.

-meshy-3d-model/ ├── node_modules/ ├── public/ ├── models/ // 3D models and related files │ ├── monitor.obj // OBJ files generated with Meshy │ │ ├── monitor.mtl // MTL files generated with Meshy │ │ └── texture.png // Textures to be added as needed ├── src/ │ ├── components/ // Directory for adding other components │ ├── data/ // For files that manage data if necessary │ ├── pages/ // Components managed on a page basis │ ├── Meshy3DModel/ │ │ ├── Meshy3DModelPage.tsx // Main page code │ │ │ │ │ │ │── Meshy3DModelPage.css // Stylesheet │ │── App.tsx // App entry points │ │── index.tsx // React rendering process │ │── App.css // Global style │ │── index.css // Global CSS │── package.json │── tsconfig.json // TypeScript settings └── README.md // Project overview
+meshy-3d-model/ ├── node_modules/ ├── public/ │ ├── models/ // 3D model and related files │ │ ├── monitor.obj // OBJ file generated by Meshy │ │ ├── monitor.mtl // MTL file generated by Meshy │ │ └── texture.png // Texture to add, if necessary ├── src/ │ ├── components/ // Directory for adding other components │ ├── data/ // For files to manage data, if necessary │ ├── pages/ // Components to manage per page │ │ ├── Meshy3DModel/ │ │ │ ├── Meshy3DModelPage.tsx // Main page code │ │ │ └── Meshy3DModelPage.css // Stylesheet │ ├── App.tsx // Entry point of the app │ ├── index.tsx // React rendering │ ├── App.css // Global styles │ ├── index.css // Global CSS ├── package.json ├── tsconfig.json // TypeScript configuration └── README.md // Project overview

 The files to be modified this time are as follows: